Yamaga Sokō

-Yamaga Sokō (山鹿 素行) was a Japanese philosopher and military strategist under the Tokugawa shogunate of Edo period in Japan.
+Yamaga Sokō (山鹿 素行) was a Japanese military writer and philosopher under the Tokugawa shogunate of Edo period in Japan.
 As a scholar he applied the Confucian idea of the "superior man" to the samurai class of Japan.
 This became an important part of the samurai way of life and code of conduct.

 Biography

 Yamaga was born in Aizuwakamatsu the son of a rōnin formerly of Aizu Domain and moved to Edo at the age of six in 1628.
 He had been studying the Chinese classics from that time, and at the age of nine became a student of Hayashi Razan, a follower of Neo-Confucianism who had developed a practical blending of Shinto and Confucian beliefs and practices which became the foundation for the dominant ideology of the Tokugawa shogunate.
 At the age of 15, he travelled to Kai Province to study military strategy under Obata Kagenori.

 However, at the age of forty he broke away from the official doctrine, rejecting the Cheng–Zhu school promoted by the Hayashi clan and burning all of the books he had written while under its influence.
 This, along with the publishing of a philosophical work entitled Seikyo Yoroku, caused him to be arrested the following year at the instigation of Hoshina Masayuki, daimyō of Aizu Domain.
 Yamaga proclaimed his belief that the unadulterated truth could be found only in the ethical teachings of Confucius, and that subsequent developments within the Confucian tradition represented perversions of the original doctrine.
 Hoshina, however, saw this attack on the prevailing orthodoxy as a potential challenge to Tokugawa authority itself and ordered his exile from Edo.
 Soon after his expulsion from Edo, Yamaga moved to the Akō Domain in Harima Province in 1653, befriending Asano Nagatomo and becoming an important teacher of Confucianism and military science in the region.
 Yamaga's influence would later be expressed in the Genroku Akō incident, as its leader, Ōishi Yoshio, had been one of his devoted pupils.